• Skip to primary navigation

 • Salad spinner – this works with any salad spinner, but we especially love the ones from Ikea

-• White paper circles – we use the inside part of white paper plates, but you could also use thick white paper cut into circles
+• White paper circles – we use the inside part of white paper plates or thick white paper cut into circles

 • Scissors